-In January this year, I began my own weight loss journey with a low carb high fat diet (LCHF), combined with intermittent fasting.
-While the keto lifestyle is not for everyone, it has massively improved my wellbeing levels, in addition to help me shed about 25 pounds since I started in the middle of January.
-I’m not really wanting to lose any more weight at this stage but I’m staying on a ketogenic diet for all the many other health benefits I have gained.
+In January this year, I began my own weight loss journey with a low-carb high-fat diet (LCHF), combined with intermittent fasting.
+While the keto lifestyle is not for everyone, it has massively improved my well-being levels, in addition to helping me shed about 25 pounds since I started in the middle of January.
+I’m not really wanting to lose any more weight, nor am I counting calories, but I’m staying on a ketogenic diet for all the many other health benefits I have gained.

 Fast approaching 50 in 2020, I knew I had to turn this around or I was going to die prematurely and most likely in great agony.
 In addition to my own underlying health conditions, having watched family members pass away from Alzheimer’s, I was keen to avoid this fate too, if at all possible.
 Reading up on a ketogenic diet, I realised this would be my safest bet.
 I had tried a vegan diet for six months (by the book) and it literally made all of my symptoms worse, which just goes to prove that not one size fits all since I do know people who thrive as vegans.